 If an individual sustains injuries due to the negligence of another party, they may seek recovery for documented economic and non-economic losses as permitted under California law.
 In the event of a fatal injury, eligible family members may assert a wrongful death claim under Code of Civil Procedure § 377.60 to seek recovery for their own losses, such as funeral expenses and loss of companionship.
 Additionally, a survival action under CCP § 377.30 may be brought by the decedent’s estate to recover economic damages—such as medical bills and lost earnings—incurred by the decedent prior to death.

-At Jacoby & Meyers, we recognize the profound impact of losing a loved one.
-While no recovery can replace a family member, California law provides specific legal pathways to address the financial and emotional burdens following a fatal incident.
+At Jacoby & Meyers, we recognize the impact of losing a loved one.
+While no recovery can replace a family member, California law provides legal pathways to address the financial and emotional burdens following a fatal incident.
 Under Code of Civil Procedure § 377.60, eligible heirs can seek recovery for their own losses, including funeral expenses and loss of companionship.
 Additionally, a survival action under CCP § 377.30 allows the decedent’s estate to seek recovery for economic damages—such as medical bills and lost earnings—incurred by the decedent prior to death.
 Our legal team provides the professional advocacy necessary to identify the recovery permitted under California law.

 You can schedule a no-cost consultation to discuss the facts of your case by calling us at (510) 616-9169 or visiting our contact page.
-Our legal team provides dedicated advocacy to answer your questions, explain your rights under California law, and help you navigate the necessary steps to seek the recovery permitted for your documented losses.
+Our legal team provides advocacy to answer your questions, explain your rights under California law, and help you navigate the necessary steps to seek the recovery permitted for your documented losses.

 Types of Oakland Wrongful Death Actions